nikodemusk/xicode/content/posts/Some-Numpy-Array-Operations.md

 print(aArray)
 ```
 I tell the array about it's dimension, but these variables I use just
 once: in the creation process.
-In the further steps, when need the dimension,
-I call `aArray.shape()`.
-Another cool way to create an array of any dimension
+Another cool way to create an array of any
-is with `reshape`, e.g `np.arange(12).reshape(3, 4)`.
+ dimension is with `reshape()` method, e.g `np.arange(12).reshape(3, 4)`.

+In the further steps, when need the dimension, I peek the `aArray.shape`
+property.

 The output from the above script is:
 ```